NoHandlebars87/2004scapeDocker/README.md

 ---

-2. Download or create the Dockerfile
+2. Download or create the Dockerfile and docker-compose.yml

 Place the Dockerfile inside your project directory.

 This is where you set the revision version (e.g., 225 or 244) by editing the -b flags in the git clone lines.

+Place the docker-compose.yml inside your project directory.

 ---